bjornrobertsson/jec/draft.md

 ## Best Practices for Coder Templates

-1. **Use variables extensively**: Make templates customizable through variables.
+1. **Use variables and locals extensively**: Make templates customizable through variables and keep your code DRY with locals.
+2. **Use consistent labeling**: Define labels in locals to ensure consistency across resources.
-2. **Limit resource usage**: Set appropriate CPU and memory limits to prevent workspaces from consuming too many resources.
+3. **Limit resource usage**: Set appropriate CPU and memory limits to prevent workspaces from consuming too many resources.
-3. **Use persistent storage**: Ensure user data persists between workspace restarts.
+4. **Use persistent storage**: Ensure user data persists between workspace restarts.
-4. **Security**: Run containers with non-root users and set appropriate Kubernetes security contexts.
+5. **Security**: Run containers with non-root users and set appropriate Kubernetes security contexts.
-5. **Parameterize templates**: Use `coder_parameter` to make templates configurable by end users.
+6. **Parameterize templates**: Use `coder_parameter` to make templates configurable by end users.
+7. **Understand HCL blocks and labels**: Be clear about the structure of HCL blocks, their labels, and how attributes work within blocks.

 ## Conclusion

 This guide has provided the essential Terraform knowledge needed to work with Coder templates.
-By understanding these concepts, you can now create, customize, and maintain your own Coder templates for various development environments.
+By understanding these concepts, including HCL syntax, blocks, labels, variables, and locals, you can now create, customize, and maintain your own Coder templates for various development environments.

 For more advanced templates and examples, explore the [Coder templates repository](https://github.com/coder/coder/tree/main/examples/templates).